 Help the Homeless

-The Partnership for the Homeless offers volunteer opportunities for kids ages 12 and older.
-Volunteers are needed for the organization’s two main annual events—a Thanksgiving dinner giveaway in November and a Children’s Holiday Party in December—as well as other smaller events throughout the year, which benefit homeless children and families throughout NYC.
-For more information, contact Ed Snowden at 212-645-3444 x107 or email@example.com; pfth.org.
+The Partnership for the Homeless offers volunteer opportunities for kids ages 12 and older (kids 5 and older must have a parent).
+Volunteers are needed for the organization’s one main annual event—a Children’s Holiday Party in December.
+More volunteer opportunities may be available on the website.
+For more information, contact Ed Snowden at 212-645-3444 x107 or firstname.lastname@example.org. pfth.org.

 Join the Re-Generation

 Bed-Stuy’s Project Re-Generation, a nonprofit with a mission to eliminate “teenage idleness” in Bedford-Stuyvesant and central Brooklyn through education, recreation, and partnerships, accepts volunteers ages 14 and older.
 Teens can become a peer counselor, volunteer at Community Pride Day, help with special events like walks and fundraisers, serve as an administrative intern, and more.
 Volunteers can sign up individually or in groups.
-For high schoolers, Project Re-Generation offers Rites of Passage, a program that helps students get involved in community service and gain work experience for their resumes.
+For high school students, Project Re-Generation offers Rites of Passage, a program that helps students get involved in community service and gain work experience for their resumes.
 Students will become “Foot Soldiers” as they commit to community service projects and are eligible to attend job training and personal development workshops.
-To volunteer, contact Keely Respass at 718-684-1014 or firstname.lastname@example.org.
-679 Lafayette Ave., 2nd Floor, Brooklyn; pr-g.org.
+To volunteer, call 718-684-1014 or email email@example.com.
+679 Lafayette Ave., 2nd Floor, Brooklyn. pr-g.org.

 Lend a Hand at the Stable

-Kids 14 and older can get involved with GallopNYC, which brings the benefits of therapeutic horseback riding to kids and adults with developmental, emotional, social, and physical challenges.
+Kids ages 16 and older can get involved with GallopNYC, which brings the benefits of therapeutic horseback riding to kids and adults with developmental, emotional, social, and physical challenges.
 Volunteers can help with lessons, supporting riders by leading their horses and providing encouragement; lend a hand with stable work; or participate in fundraising and special programs.
-No experience is needed; training is provided.
-GallopNYC offers its programs at three stables: Kensington Stables, 51 Canton Place, near Prospect Park in Brooklyn; Jamaica Bay Riding Academy, Shore Parkway, Brooklyn; and Lynne’s Riding School, 88-03 70th Road, Forest Hills, Queens.
-Sign up to volunteer at gallopnyc.org/volunteer or contact Ellen Dry at 917-740-4696 or email@example.com.
+Volunteers sign up for two hours a week for multiple weeks.
+GallopNYC asks its volunteers to help with riding lessons (leading of horses) or sidewalking (two volunteers walk along either side of the horse).
+No experience is needed as training is provided.
+GallopNYC offers its programs at three stables: Kensington Stables, 51 Canton Place, near Prospect Park in Brooklyn; Jamaica Bay Riding Academy, Shore Parkway, Brooklyn; and Lynne’s Riding School, 88-03 70th Road, Forest Hills in Queens.
+Sign up to volunteer at gallopnyc.org/volunteer or (call 917-740-4696 or email firstname.lastname@example.org).

 Make a Wish Come True